Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 ### New User Goals:
 * As a user, I want to be able to view recipes to cook
 * As a user, I want to be able to register for the website and post my own recipes
-* As a user, I want to be able to share my own recipes to the website and with the community in an easy way
+* As a user, I want to be able to share my own recipes with the community in an easy way.
 * As a user, I want to be able to find new recipes.
 * As a user, I want to be able to edit/update my posted recipes
 * As a user, I want to be able to delete my posted recipes